 While living in Michigan, Valerie was employed full-time for eight years by the Lyric Chamber Ensemble with responsibilities in non-profit management, fund raising, grant writing, concert production/promotions, and board development.
 She sang regularly with the ensemble, which was comprised of principal players of the Detroit Symphony Orchestra, from 1990-1998, and performed as a soloist with many other local and regional orchestras and performing organizations.
 In 1981, Valerie was a national winner of the Metropolitan Opera National Council auditions, competing against over 3,000 other vocalists nationwide.

 Valerie grew up in Akron, Ohio and was raised in the Romanian Orthodox (OCA) Episcopate of America.
 Her father, Paul, was a protodeacon at the time of his death in 1997, and one of the first late-vocations deacons in the Romanian Episcopate.
 Her brother, Gregory, is the Founder of Project Mexico and lives in San Diego.
-Her sister, Stephanie, (who fell asleep in the Lord in 2017) was a graduate of St. Vladimir’s Seminary and is married to Fr.
+Her sister, Stephanie, (who fell asleep in the Lord in 2017) was a graduate of St. Vladimir’s Seminary and was married to Fr.
 Anthony Yazge, who is currently pastor of St. George Antiochian Orthodox Church in Fishers (Indianapolis), Indiana.